memfault/interrupt/_drafts/git-bisect.md

 can continue to the midpoint of the remaining search space.
 This procedure repeats on to commit E, to commit G, and finally to either F or H depending on whether G is good or bad.
-Once you’ve finished searching, you have isolated the commit that introduced the undesired behavior, and can finally see what happened.
+Once you’ve finished searching, you have isolated the commit that introduced the undesired behavior and can finally see what happened.

 ### Typical/Important Commands